 The Project will require a large physical change to sites within the coastal area which will require the preparation of an EIS.
 These alterations are necessary for the construction of CSRMUs that will reduce damage to coastal resources caused by coastal storms similar to Hurricane Sandy.
-However, construction of the Project will exceed the General Conformity de minimis Air Quality Thresholds for nitrogen oxides (NOx) DGRR/EIS appendix P.
+Construction of the Project will exceed the de minimis Air Quality Thresholds for nitrogen oxides (NOx), for which a full mitigation plan, per General Conformity Rule (GCR) of the Clean Air Act (CAA) is designed to reduce those thresholds back down to zero, as currently presented for authorization in the RDGRR/EIS.

-WETLANDS POLICY
+9 WETLANDS POLICY